Arion vulgaris (Spanish slug)

 Damage only within 1-5 m from the field edge, next to an area with dense, undisturbed vegetation, for example, grassland, fallow, scrub and garden.

 Surface damage to large plants or plant parts specifically indicates the presence of this species.
-Complete removal of plants may occur.
+Complete removal of plants above ground may occur.

 No damage occurs below ground with this species.